openshift/enhancements/guidelines/enhancement_template.md

 order to avoid requiring implementors to split their attention between writing release notes and implementing the feature itself.

-A good summary is probably at least a paragraph in length.
+A good summary is no more than one paragraph in length.
+More detail should go into the following sections.

 ## Motivation